Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/README.md

 * crop_ingredient_allocation_factors.csv

 ## 01_crops_mapspam/
-GOAL: This folder contains scripts that wrangles mapspam production data.
-It rescales the 2010 mapspam data to match the mean of 2019, 2020, and 2021 FAOSTAT crop production data.
+GOAL: This folder contains scripts that wrangles GAEZ production data.
+It rescales the 2015 mapspam data to match the mean of 2019, 2020, and 2021 FAOSTAT crop production data.

 ## 02_feed/